RetroReversing/retroReversing/pages/leaks/Nintendo/OriginalSource.md

   <div class="css-folder css-folder-left wow slideInLeft postImage">/SXY</div>
   <div markdown="1" class="rr-post-markdown">
  This folder contains the movement data of all the NPC data for each of the maps.

+The files are named in a specic way:
+* First character is the type
+  - T for Town
+  - D for Dungeon
+  - R for Route?
+* Second and third characters are the number of that specifc type
+    - T08 is Fuchsia City
+    - T09 is Cinnabar Island
+    - T10 is Indigo Plateau
+    - T11 is Saffron City
+* Fourth character is R presumable standing for Room
   </div>
 </section>